 Dental Bone Graft

+Dental bone grafting is a procedure that restores or replaces missing teeth with new ones.
+It involves removing a small amount of bone from your jaw and placing it where needed.
+This helps create a strong foundation for the new tooth.
 When you lose a tooth, the surrounding bone begins to shrink.
 This can leave your jawbone weaker and more likely to break, which can cause problems with neighboring teeth.
 Dental bone grafting can help restore that lost support, allowing you to chew properly again and maintain your dental health.

 If you have lost one or more teeth and would like to replace them, you may be a good candidate for dental bone grafting.
 This procedure is sometimes used to improve the appearance of your smile, but its primary purpose is to create an environment where new teeth can grow in.

 Missing teeth can cause bite problems and gum disease and make your face look older.
 This is because the bone in the jaw that supports your teeth is constantly being worn down by chewing and talking.
 When you lose a tooth, this bone begins to shrink and recede into the jawbone.
+If you have missing teeth, a doctor may recommend dental implants or bridges to replace them.

 Like missing teeth, if you have bone loss due to injury, infection, or congenital defects, you may need a dental bone graft to build up your jaw and support the adjacent teeth.